-At the High School of Telecommunication Arts and Technology, we adhere to a few core values: young people are amazing and will find endless success when we support and encourage them to take risks and embrace challenges; we must model a growth mindset and be accountable for fostering genuine respect, confidence, and the ongoing pursuit of knowledge; we are lifelong learners who build communities and encourage others to be their personal best; our work is to prepare students to be curious, independent learners and critical thinkers who question and investigate so that they are equipped to address both local and global challenges; and to be kind, be kind, be kind.
+The High School of Telecommunication Arts and Technology (HSTAT) adheres to a few core values: young people are amazing and will find endless success when we support and encourage them to take risks and embrace challenges; we must model a growth mindset and be accountable for fostering genuine respect, confidence, and the ongoing pursuit of knowledge; we inspire each other to be our personal best when we are a community of lifelong learners; when students are in an environment where they can be curious, independent and critical thinkers who question and investigate, they will be equipped to address both local and global challenges; and we must be kind, be kind, be kind.

 These principles guide us to work together to create a school that will help our diverse community grow and become adults who care about their world.
 The HSTAT magic lies in our regular reflection and commitment to adjusting what we do to meet the needs of our young people by consistently searching for new ways to become a better school.
 Our culture of self-reflection has led us to strengthen and further develop our programs and systems for support.
 Our 9th, 10th, 11th, and 12th grade Small Learning Communities promote the academic and social growth of all students through rigorous coursework and high expectations.
 Early intervention programs for our incoming 9th grade ensure that each of our students starts high school sure of foot.
 Through the work of extraordinary staff and peer to peer support, we differentiate for our diverse population by meeting our student’s individual needs and focusing on college access for all.
 We support students on the road to college and beyond by addressing the needs of the whole child: an unbeatable teaching, guidance, and administrative team; dedicated support staff; committed families; two College Advisors; staff assigned to grade-level Academic Advisement; exciting academic programs; an array of extracurricular activities; senior mentors; and a community ethic ensure that our many initiatives thrive.
 At Tele, we all do our part to enrich our students’ lives.